 By facing the reflective part of the radiant barrier inside, it can reflect heat back into the garage.

 In the right environment, radiant barriers can help lower energy costs by 5% to 10%.
 They are not designed to reduce heat conduction as effectively as standard insulation.

 Emissivity represents the amount of radiant heat that materials emit instead of reflecting.

-The best radiant barriers will have low emissivity levels represented as a number between zero and one, or a percentage.
-The manufacturer fact sheet or the product label should indicate that information.
+The best radiant barriers will have low emissivity levels represented as a number between zero and one or as a percentage.
+The manufacturer’s fact sheet or the product label should indicate that information.

 For example, a radiant barrier with emissivity levels of 0.03 to 0.05 will have a reflectivity that ranges between 95% to 97%.